CraigQ-College/CT5179-Capstone/README.md

-# Virtual Fitness Community (VFC) Backend
+# Virtual Fitness Community (VFC)

-This is the backend service for the Virtual Fitness Community (VFC) application, a cloud-based platform designed to help users track workouts, join fitness challenges, sync data from external apps, and engage with a fitness community.
+This is the Virtual Fitness Community (VFC) application, a cloud-based platform designed to help users track workouts, join fitness challenges, sync data from external apps, and engage with a fitness community.
 The backend is built with Spring Boot and integrates with Supabase (PostgreSQL) for data storage and authentication.

 ## Features
 - User registration, login, and profile management